When More Data Doesn't Help: Limits of Adaptation in Multitask Learning: Introduction

 \subsection{Organization}

 The remaining of the paper is organized as follows.
 In Section~\ref{sec:preliminaries}, we formally describe the problem setup for multitask learning and introduce necessary definitions.
-In Section~\ref{sec:main-results}, we review the main results of the previous work and outline our contributions relatively.
-In Section~\ref{sec:toy-example}, we consider the special case of agnostic learning and reveal the suboptimality of the pooling (global ERM) algorithm among adaptive algorithms.
-In Section~\ref{sec:general-new-setting}, we present our main result which is an extended impossibility result for adaptation under a general noise assumption as well as a detailed technical overview.
+In Section~\ref{sec:main-results}, we review the results of the previous work and outline our contributions relatively.
+In Section~\ref{sec:toy-example}, we study the simple setting of agnostic multitask learning and show that adaptivity is impossible even when having unlimited data per task.
+In Section~\ref{sec:general-new-setting}, we present our main results.
+Our main contribution is an extended impossibility result for adaptation under a general label noise assumption called the Bernstein class condition.
+We also include a detailed technical overview of the proof.
 In Section~\ref{sec:conclusion-and-future-directions}, we conclude the paper and propose some interesting future research directions.
 All proofs are deferred to the appendix.